| About me

 Experience gained & tools used:

-• Learned how to implement JS libraries like Vanta (for backgrounds), Three.js (for 3D objects), Swiper (for image carousels), and Lenis (for smooth scrolling).
+Enhanced technical implementation skills by integrating and implementing JavaScript libraries like Vanta (for animated backgrounds), Three.js (for 3D rendering), Swiper (for image carousels), and Lenis (for smooth scrolling).

-• Created and implemented 3D graphics using Blender and Three.js.
+Created and implemented custom 3D graphics and visual assets using Blender and Three.js.

 Website link: https://sarder.ca